Recipe Overview

 You’ll love the simplicity of the natural and wholesome ingredients in eggnog.
 Perhaps all of the ingredients are already in your pantry and fridge!

 - Milk: Use whole milk for this recipe.
-For a creamy beverage like eggnog, low fat or nonfat milks just don’t yield the same result.
+For a creamy beverage like eggnog, low fat or nonfat milk just doesn’t yield the same result.
 Use unsweetened almond milk for non-dairy eggnog.

 - Nutmeg, Cinnamon, Cloves: You’ll be using both ground spices and whole spices.

-- Pure Vanilla Extract: For a smooth sweet flavor.
+- Pure Vanilla Extract: Vanilla adds a smooth sweet flavor.
 Vanilla bean paste can be substituted if you prefer.

+Refrigerate.
 Chill overnight, if you can wait that long.
 We usually sample a bit (okay, maybe quite a bit) after an hour or two of chilling.
-Remember George’s advice, “Taste frequently.”
+Remember George Washington’s advice, “Taste frequently.”

 Adding Alcohol (Optional)